Social-Evolution-and-Behavior/anTraX/docs/classification.md

 antrax merge-trainset <source-classdir> <dest-classdir>
 ```

 This will merge all the examples from the source classifier directory (usually `expdir/session/classifier`) into the destination classifier directory.
-It is recommended to keep multi-experiment classifiers seperate from any specific experimental directory to avoid confusion.
+It is recommended to keep multi-experiment classifiers separate from any specific experimental directory to avoid confusion.

 **Important:** the user is responsible for making sure the lists of labels match when merging trainsets.
 Otherwise, problems might occur.